radius-project/design-notes/architecture/2023-06-arch-vnext.md

 | | `------->` | Resource notification handler (Not implemented) |

-`Radius Core (sidecar)` contains all common components needed to implement ARM RPC.
-User Resource Provider, on the other hand, calls datastore APIs and implements predefined APIs according to the new programming model.
+`Radius Core (sidecar)` contains all common components needed to implement ARM RPC. `Resource Controller`, on the other hand, calls datastore APIs and implements predefined APIs according to the new programming model.
 That is, as an RP developer, there's no need to run the worker service or implement operationStatuses API to establish an async operation API.
 Instead, predefined